FKnottenbelt/LS_101/109/cheatsheet.md

 statement within the block, the return value of the block is therefore `nil`.

-`Array#map` returns a new array based on the block’s return value.
+`map` returns a new array based on the block’s return value.
 Each element is transformed based on the return value.

-Since the return value of the block is `nil`, `Array#map` will return an array with every orignal element transformed into `nil` => `[nil, nil, nil, nil]`
+Since the return value of the block is `nil`, `map` will return an array with every orignal element transformed into `nil` => `[nil, nil, nil, nil]`

 ### select
 [1, 2, 3, 4].select { |num| puts num }

-The `Array#select` method is being called on an array.
+The `select` method is being called on an array.
 Each element of the array is passed to the block in turn and assigned to the local variable `num`.